JeffersonLab/jiriaf-fireworks/readme.md

 - `nodename`: This is the name assigned to the node.
 - `site`: This is the site name.
 - `account`: This is the account number used for allocation at NERSC.
+- `qos`: This is the queue of service.
+Refer to compute sites for more details.
+- `custom_metrics_ports`: This is the port used for custom metrics.
+It can be multiple ports separated by space.
+For example, `8080 8081`.

 The script also creates a directory at `$HOME/jrm-launch/logs` to store logs.
 The path to this directory is saved in the `logs` environment variable.